jdwilson4/Network-Analysis-I/README.md

 ### Network Data
-- [Zachary Karate Club](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Data/karate.txt): A social network of friendships between 34 members of a karate club at a US university in the 1970s.
+- [Zachary's Karate Club](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Data/karate.txt): A social network of friendships between 34 members of a karate club at a US university in the 1970s.
 - [Political Blog](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Data/polblogs.txt): A directed network of hyperlinks between weblogs on US politics, recorded in 2005 by Adamic and Glance.
 - [Les Miserables](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Data/lesmis.txt): A coappearance network of characters in the novel Les Miserables.
 - [Power Grid](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Data/power.txt): An undirected, unweighted network representing the topology of the Western States Power Grid of the United States.